 Connect directly and secure

 The connector runs under your full control, locally or in your own Azure cloud.
-It establishes direct and encrypted connections between the source and destination systems - no additional vendor or cloud service is involved, no data is exposed to any 3rd party.
+It establishes direct and encrypted connections between the source and destination systems - no additional vendor or cloud service is involved.

 Add custom business logic in C#